EONRaider/Simple-Async-Port-Scanner/README.md

   -h, --help            show this help message and exit -p PORTS, --ports PORTS
                         A comma-separated sequence of port numbers and/or port ranges to scan on each target specified, e.g., '20-25,53,80,443'.
+  --open                Only show open ports in the scan results.

 Usage examples:
 1. python3 simple_async_scan.py google.com -p 80,443